Laurenx618/Data-Science-S23/challenges/c05-antibiotics-assignment.md

 \- penicillin, streptomycin, neomycin,

-- Steptomycin is the most effective in treating against all bacteria genera as it has the lowest MIC.
+- Streptomycin is the most effective in treating against all bacteria genera as it has the lowest MIC.
 On the contrary, penicillin is the least effective among all.

 Which of your visuals above (1 through 5) is **most effective** at helping to answer this question?

-- Visual No.2.
+- Visual No.4.

 Why?

-- It shows the scales of MICs of each of the three types of antibiotics.
+- The lollipop plots of the three different antibiotics type are stacked over one another, which makes it very easy to compare and distinguish among their MIC values.

 #### Guiding Question 2